nsahq/circle/README.md

 ### Exclusions

-Chains that are handled by another application or for any other reason should not be flushed and destroyed by ipt-firewall can be excluded in
+Chains that are handled by another application or for any other reason should not be flushed and destroyed by circle can be excluded in
 ```ipt4-chains.exclude``` and/or ```ipt6-chains.exclude``` under
 ```/etc/firewall.d/```.
 These files takes the name of one chain per line.